Jmion/sort/src/data/README.md

         "information": "A information banner that will be shown before the question.
 Allows HTML formating", "pictogram" : "The name of a pictogram.
 See more info bellow" , "moreInfo" : "Some information that will show up as a tooltip on the users screen.
+Allows HTML formating", "moreInfoPicture" : "Optional, picture to show in tooltip.
+Needs to correspond to key of image stored in image/image.json", "moreInfoTitle": "Title of the tooltip",
-Allows HTML formating", "yesBranch": { Some other tree element (leaf or node) }, "noBranch": { Some other tree element (leaf or node) }
+        "yesBranch": { Some other tree element (leaf or node) }, "noBranch": { Some other tree element (leaf or node) }
 ```